The Lady in the Lake: Plot

 Back at his office, Marlowe finds a note from Kingsley's secretary giving him the address of Dr. Almore's wife's parents.
 Marlowe visits them and learns that Almore's nurse was named Mildred Haviland.
 They also tell him they believe the doctor killed their daughter by drugging her and then putting her in the garage with the car motor running.
 The detective they hired was jailed for drunk driving and is not now in contact with them.
 After Marlowe goes to the detective's home and is rebuffed by the wife, he is followed by a police car.
 As with the detective before, the police force him to drink liquor and arrest him for speeding, resisting arrest and drunk driving.
 But Marlowe is able to convince the police captain of his innocence and is released.

 Returning to his office, Marlowe receives a call from Kingsley who tells him that Crystal has called, begging for $500.
 Kingsley gives the money to Marlowe to deliver.
-But when he meets Crystal at the agreed rendezvous, Marlowe insists that she answer his questions before receiving the money.
+He wears one of Kingsley’s scarves to the rendezvous, but when he meets Crystal, Marlowe insists that she answer his questions before receiving the money.
 Crystal agrees but only at a nearby apartment where she is staying.
 There he accuses her of being the murderer of Lavery.
 When she pulls a gun on Marlowe, someone hits him from behind with a sap.

 Marlowe wakes up stinking of gin and with Crystal lying naked, bloody and strangled to death on the bed.
 Soon the Bay City police are banging on the door.
-Degarmo tries to frame Marlowe for the murder, but Marlowe convinces him that the two of them can more easily frame Kingsley.
-They travel to Little Fawn Lake together to get some evidence that Marlowe implies is there.
+Degarmo tries to frame Marlowe for the murder, but Marlowe misleads Degarmo by suggesting that Kingsley’s scarf is evidence that Kingsley killed his wife.
+Marlowe surmises that Kingsley would’ve gone somewhere quiet after the murder, so he and Degarmo travel to Little Fawn Lake together to find Kingsley.

 In the final confrontation at the cabin, Marlowe reveals that the murdered woman in Bay City, assumed to be Crystal Kingsley, was actually Mildred Haviland, killed in a jealous rage by Al Degarmo, who was her former husband.
 The murdered woman in Little Fawn Lake, supposed to be Muriel Chess, was actually Crystal Kingsley, killed by Mildred Haviland, who then assumed her identity.
 Mildred had formerly been Dr Almore's nurse, had murdered his wife and had also murdered Lavery.